alexamies/chinesenotes-python/README.md

   --output_file $CORPUS_HOME/index/mutual_info.tsv
 ```

-Filter to specific terms, for example, the terms in the Blue Cliff Record,
+Filter to specific terms, for example, the terms in the *Blue Cliff Record*,
 Scroll 1:

 ```shell